sseefried/open-epidemic-game/DEVLOG.md

 The bit I'm confused about it `--rebase`.
 Is it a good idea?

 After a discussion with Erik, I've decided it's probably *not* what I want.
+So I will no longer use the `--rebase` option.

 ## Configure command for GHC 7.11 on wip/llvm-3.6 branch